 N.B.
 “HR” is another common prefix in NSK bearing numbers that essentially means heavier duty.

 If your bearings are too worn to read, don’t stress!
-You also have the option to measure your bearings.
+You can also measure your bearings.

 Bearing Measurements